bat553/stalker/README.md

 twitter-media-scraper is a command-line application written in Python that scrapes and downloads an twitter user's photos and videos.
 Use responsibly.

-Install
+Install (not implemented)
 -------
+__Just download the main file and put it on your dir and ignore this ↓__

-To install instagram-scraper:
+_→To install instagram-scraper:
 ```bash
 $ pip install twitter-media-scraper
 ```

-To update instagram-scraper:
+_→To update instagram-scraper:
 ```bash
 $ pip install twitter-media-scraper --upgrade
 ```